tango-controls-hdbpp/libhdbpp-timescale/doc/build.md

 make
 ```

 To run all unit tests, a postgresql database node is required with the project schema loaded up.
+Also note the connection string to this database node needs setting in TestHelpers.hpp.
 To run all tests:

 ```bash
 ./test/unit-tests